valencik/mastersAPSC/documents/thesis/thesis.md

 %- Background info spread throughout
 This is a thesis that applies science from one domain to science from another domain.
-To facilitate understanding, by all readers, no matter their expertise, background information is placed in the thesis close to where it is used.
+To facilitate understanding by all readers, no matter their expertise, background information is placed in the thesis close to where it is used.
 Thus, this thesis has no "theory" chapter, as essential knowledge is provided in the chapters that require it.

 ## Thesis Organization
 The existing NSR website and interface are outlined in this introduction chapter.
-Additionally the web application created as a result of this work is discussed.
+Additionally, the web application created as a result of this work is discussed.

 The transformation of the provided raw data is discussed in the [Data Preparation](#data-preparation) and [Data Representation](#data-representation) sections.
 The data are stored in a database as discussed in [The Database](#the-database).